Warcry (Miniatures Game)

 Warcry is a skirmish tabletop wargame produced by Games Workshop in 2019.
-A second edition of the wargame was released in July 10, 2022.
+A second edition of the wargame was released on July 10, 2022.
 Unlike Games Workshop's other larger wargames, Warcry focuses on smaller warbands rather than large armies, with alternating model activations and quick, satisfying gameplay.

 Game Setting

 Warcry is set in the Mortal Realms of Age of Sigmar and follows roughly the same timeline and progression.
 In its first edition, the story was focused around the Warbands of the Eightpoints, ragtag groups of warriors, cultists and mercenaries.
 These warbands fought for the favour of the Lord of the Eightpoints, Archaon, or pursued their own dark ambitions.
 Throughout the releases of the edition, the story progressed through Varanthax's Maw, a vast infernal forge beneath the Skullpike Mountains in Warcry:Catacombs, and the varanite mines of Warcry:Red Harvest.
 Additional one-off scenarios were also set in the Cursed City of Ulfenkarn, the Realm's Edge of Hysh and Anvilgard shortly before its fall to Morathi, among others.

 In its second edition, the story was set around the Gnarlwood of Ghur, the Realm of Beasts.
 Warbands from every Grand Alliance vied to be the first to reach the crash site of the Seraphon temple-ship Talaxis and loot it for its reality-bending artifacts.
 Subsequent boxes continued getting closer to the crash site and the Realmshaper Engines once attached to Talaxis.
 Later, as part of White Dwarf 504, the story progressed to the Ravaged Coast of Aqshy with narrative campaign rules.